douweschulte/custom-error/readme.md

 * Colour output (behind the optional `ansi_term` feature)
 * Unique meaningful identifiers for all errors, by using your own enums
 * Combine different error types into hierarchies of errors (using `.convert()`)
+* Create links to docs.rs if the used type is an enum and the crate is published

 # License
 MIT